-The three-year strategic plan of the program is in alignment with the overarching missions of the college and university and as such embraces the ethics of Christian faith, scientific discovery, and high quality academic and professional preparation of our students.
-In collaboration with college and department administration, the SLP faculty have crafted the following three-year strategic plan consisting of four strategic priorities:
+The three-year strategic plan of the program is in alignment with the overarching missions of the college and university and as such embraces the ethics of Christian faith, scientific discovery and high-quality academic and professional preparation of our students.
+In collaboration with college and department administration, the SLP faculty has crafted the following three-year strategic plan consisting of four strategic priorities:

-II.
-Strategic Priority #2 – Establish the provision of high-quality graduate clinical education at CBU, imbued with the guiding principles of professionalism, academic excellence, a focus on evidence-based practice, service and personal growth.
+Strategic Priority #2 – Establish the provision of high-quality graduate clinical education at CBU, imbued with the guiding principles of professionalism, academic excellence, service, personal growth and a focus on evidence-based practice.

-IV.
-Strategic Priority #4 – Develop framework for academic and scientific discovery by establishing mechanisms to promote faculty-student collaboration, research and service.
+Strategic Priority #4 – Develop framework for academic and scientific discovery by establishing mechanisms to promote faculty / student collaboration, research and service.

 Faculty continued individual scholarship, such as article and book publications, and also continued to contribute to a culture of academic and scientific discovery through ongoing promotion of faculty and student collaboration.
 Faculty and students are scheduled to give presentations at ASHA and CSHA, with one faculty presentation planned for CAPSCD.